Did you know that we have an Artists Enclave Marketplace? Check it out.

-Be sure to click on the member’s name when there is a link for more information about the artist or arts supporter.
+Be sure to click on the member’s name below when there is a link for more information about the artist or arts supporter.

 David Adams is a graduate of American River College in Sacramento CA, with a Degree in Fine Arts.
 He studied under the late artist/teacher Gary Pruner.
 David is now retired from the United States Postal Service after 35 yrs. service.
 Sixteen of those years his title was Sacramento Postal District “Graphics Illustrator.”
 After retiring, David and his wife moved to Denton Texas.
-He paints mainly from photographs that I have taken or collected.
+He paints mainly from photographs that he has taken or collected.
 “If a picture moves me, I paint it!”
 The mediums David uses are watercolors, oils and acrylics.

 Contact: firstname.lastname@example.org 940-783-6336